nextcloud/ansible-collection-nextcloud-admin/roles/install_nextcloud/README.md

 ---
 - hosts: server
   roles:
-   - role: aalaesar.install_nextcloud
+   - role: aalaesar.nextcloud.install_nextcloud
 ```

--   This will install a Nextcloud 10.0.1 instance in /opt/nextcloud using apache2 and mysql.
+-   This will install a Nextcloud instance in /opt/nextcloud using apache2 and mysql.
--   it will be available at **https:// {{ ansible default ipv4 }}**  using a self signed certificate.
+-   it will be available at **https://{{ ansible default ipv4 }}**  using a self signed certificate.
 -   Generated passwords are stored in **nextcloud_instances/{{ nextcloud_trusted_domain }}/** from your working directory.

 ### Case 1.1: specifying the version channel, branch, etc.